ProDataMan/Course-Outlines/SOW.md

 - Ongoing support for one year, including regular communication and assistance for policy updates, security monitoring, and training.

 **Timeline:**
-The project is expected to be completed within 8 weeks, considering the phased approach and specific tasks outlined.
+The project is expected to be completed within 10 weeks (phases 1-3) 12 months (phase 4), considering the phased approach and specific tasks outlined.

 **Budget:**
 The estimated budget for this project is $97,975.00.